tralph3/conner/README.md

 `M-x conner-add-command`.
 A new buffer will open where you can edit your command.
 These are the available keys:

 - `:name` The name of the command.
-Will be used for `completing-read` calls and to name the buffer where it's executed.
+Will be used to identify the command.
+Most runners use it to name their buffers.
 Must be a string.
 - `:command` The command to run.
 Its interpretation will vary depending on the runner.
-It supports format specifiers that are calculated at runtime.
+Most runners support format specifiers that are calculated at runtime.
 Read `conner-expand-command` for details.
-Must be a string.
+Must be defined.
 - `:type` The type decides which runner to call when executing the command.
 See `conner-command-types-alist` for available types.
 Must be a string.